The Congregational Foundation for Theological Studies

 - demonstrate scholarship when engaging Congregational tradition

 During a portion of the Directed Study, students spend 5 days in Boston.
 They visit Plymouth, Massachusetts, and spend time at the Congregational Library and Archives for research.
 There are gatherings in the evenings to explore issues of praxis in Congregational ministry.

 Supporting Future Leaders through CFTS

-CFTS is the only program in existence today whose sole purpose is preparing men and women for ministry in churches committed to the Congregational Way.
-This is accomplished under the close supervision and support of the CFTS Dean and the CFTS board of directors.
-Almost 200 men and women have received academic and financial support and completed their training as CFTS "Fellows."
+CFTS is the only program in existence today with the sole purpose of preparing men and women for ministry in churches committed to the Congregational Way.
+This is accomplished under the close supervision and support of the CFTS Dean and the CFTS Committee.
+Almost 200 men and women have received academic and financial support and completed their training as CFTS “Fellows.”
 They have made a lasting impact on continuing Congregationalism.

 You can make a difference